 General Catalytic Procedure

 Remove your two-necked flask from the oven (the flask can be also be flame dried that day) and immediately cap both necks with septa.
 Make sure the nitrogen gas is flowing and place the needle in the gas hose into one septa.
-Place the other needle in the other as an outlet (Figure 1), and allow to cool under nitrogen.
-While the nitrogen is still flowing, remove the outlet and add 0.15 mmol of your catalyst, 3.0 mmol of your aryl chloride, and your stirbar.
-Replace the and transfer—via syringe—20 mL of dry THF, 1.7 mL of dry NMP, and 1.8 mL of 2.0 M n-hexylmagnesium bromide.
+Place the other needle in the other septum as an outlet (Figure 1), and allow to cool under nitrogen.
+While the nitrogen is still flowing, remove the outlet septum and add 0.15 mmol of your catalyst, 3.0 mmol of your aryl chloride, and your stirbar.
+Replace the septum and transfer—via syringe—20 mL of dry THF, 1.7 mL of dry NMP, and 1.8 mL of 2.0 M n-hexylmagnesium bromide.
 Remove the needles (outlet first) and transfer the flask to a stirplate.
-Allow to stir for 5 min under nitrogen; then add 10 mL of diethyl ether.
-Allow to stir open to the atmosphere for 5-10 minutes, filter the reaction through elite to remove the solids.
-Analyze the resulting mixture by GC analysis
+Allow to stir for 5 min under nitrogen; then add 10 mL of diethyl ether and 2 mL of aqueous 1 M HCl .
+Allow to stir open to the atmosphere for 5-10 minutes, then filter the reaction through Celite or silica to remove the solids.
+Analyze the resulting mixture by GC analysis or by NMR (CDCl3)

 GC Analysis

 We will be comparing the ratios of our starting aryl halides and two possible products: the alkylated and protonated aryl compounds.
 To do this, we will have to scale the area under each curve to account for differing response factors.
-In the table below are each compound and their scaling factor.
+In the table below are each compound and their scaling factor (SF).
+Note that directions to calculate your own SFs may be provided by your instructor instead of the values below.
 For your data, take the area under the curve and multiply it by the scaling factor to compare.